-United Baristas is a digital service, and the use of our platforms emits carbon emissions and contribute to climate change.
-Here’s how we are reducing our footprint, mitigating the impacts, and working to lower the coffee industry’s total emissions.
+The use of our services emits carbon emissions contributing to climate change.
+Here’s how we are reducing our footprint, mitigating the impacts and working to lower the coffee industry’s total emissions.

 The use of websites and apps produces carbon emissions